 This is simply not true.
 I know because I’ve helped several families probate handwritten Wills.
 There’s nothing about a Will being written by hand that makes it inherently invalid.
 As long as the handwritten Will meets the other requirements for a valid Will in Georgia, a handwritten Will is valid.

 LegalZoom is simply confused.

 A holographic Will is a Will that is written entirely in the hand of the Testator, the person making the Will.
 That’s it.
 It doesn’t meet the other requirements of having a valid Will in Georgia and this is where LegalZoom is confused.
 A holographic Will is a type of handwritten Will.
 But, as long as the handwritten Will meets the other requirements for having a valid Will in Georgia, it will be valid.

 So, if LegalZoom is wrong about this most basic small estate planning issue, what makes it right on the other larger issues you might be facing.

-This is why you should consider hiring an estate planning attorney to assist you with your estate planning needs.
+This is why you should consider hiring a Marietta estate planning attorney to assist you with your estate planning needs.
 I’ve written on how an estate planning attorney can help you avoid costly mistakes and you can access it by clicking here.